 One downside of the Diamond Back, however, is the saddle, with some riders complaining that it is too narrow and uncomfortable.
 However, this can be easily fixed by just replacing it with one that you are more comfortable with.
-Additionally, Bikeride criticized the Diamond Back for having too narrow grips as well as cheap feeling pedals.
+Finally, we don’t like that Diamond Back has too narrow grips as well as cheap feeling pedals.

 This next bike on our list is one that really was designed with overweight riders in mind.
 In the context of this article, there are two types of bikes: bikes that are suitable for big riders, and bikes that are designed for big riders.
 The Gravity Bullseye Monster falls into the latter category.

 This is another fat tire bike, which should come as no surprise, as this bike is designed with supporting a big rider in every single way.
 Since this is the case, there really is no other way to go than with a fat tire design.
 Not only does this allow the bike to support overweight riders comfortably, but it also gives the bike fantastic road handling in all conditions.

 The Gravity Bullseye, like many of the other bikes on our list, features an all-aluminum frame, though just taking a quick look at a photo of this bike will quell any concerns that aluminum is not up to the task.

 The frame is very rigid, with thick posts and a construction that is very unlikely to be bothered by even some of the biggest riders.